andrewrosemberg/PortfolioOpt.jl/docs/src/index.md

 ## PO Strategies

-The core functionalities of this package are implementations of risk measures (type `PortfolioRiskMeasure`) of the random variable representing the next period portfolio return (`R = w'r`. where `w`: investment weights; `r`: asset returns) used to define the objective's terms (type `ObjectiveTerm`) and risk constraints (type `RiskConstraint`) of a PO formulation (type `PortfolioFormulation`).
-As with realistic applications, the decision maker might only have limited information about the individual asset returns, so these can be described in ambiguity sets (type `AmbiguitySet`).
+The core functionalities of this package are implementations of risk measures (type `PortfolioRiskMeasure`) of the random variable representing the next period portfolio return (`R = w'r`).
+These are used to define the objective's terms (type `ObjectiveTerm`) and risk constraints (type `RiskConstraint`) of a PO formulation (type `PortfolioFormulation`).
+As with realistic applications, the decision maker might only have limited information about the individual asset returns, so these can be described with ambiguity sets (type `AmbiguitySet`) - a general object containing some limited information of the asset returns' random variables.

 Currently acceptable `AmbiguitySet`s are all `CenteredAmbiguitySet`s, i.e. centered around a (usually Continuous) Multivariate `Sampleable`.
 E.g. :
  - Point distributions (type `Dirac`) if the decision maker has absolute certainty of the PO returns;
- - Any continuous multivariate distribution (type `Sampleable{Multivariate, Continuous}`) if the decision maker can confidently estimate the distriubution for the next period's returns;
+ - Any continuous multivariate distribution (type `Sampleable{Multivariate, Continuous}`) if the decision maker can confidently estimate the distribution for the next period's returns;
- - Distributionally robust ambiguity sets if a set of distributions are equally likelly to be the true distribution:
+ - Distributionally robust ambiguity sets if a set of distributions are equally likely to be the true distribution:
     - type `MomentUncertainty`;
  - Robust uncertainty sets if the decision maker can only infer the support of the true distribution (also viewed as distributionally robust ambiguity sets containting just single point distributions):
     - type `BudgetSet`,
     - type `EllipticalSet`.

 Currently implemented `PortfolioRiskMeasure`s are:
- - Expeceted return (`ExpectedReturn`);
+ - Expected return (`ExpectedReturn`);
  - `Variance`;
  - Square root of the portfolio variance (`SqrtVariance`);
  - Conditional expected return (`ConditionalExpectedReturn`) - also called Conditional Value at Risk (CVAR) or (Expected Shortfall);
  - Expected utility (`ExpectedUtility`) which computes the expected value of a specified (hopefully concave) utility function (`ConcaveUtilityFunction`):
     - the only implemented one is the piece-wise concave utility function `PieceWiseUtility`.

 Given that `AmbiguitySet`s might be sets of distributions, it is necessary to determine which distribution to use in the definition of the `PortfolioRiskMeasure`.
-This choice can be imposed by the user through his level of robustness (type `Robustness`):
+This choice can be imposed by the user through their level of robustness (type `Robustness`):
  - `EstimatedCase` if dealing with `CenteredAmbiguitySet`s and the user doesn't want to add any robustness (default);
  - `WorstCase` if the decision maker wants to use the worst case distribution in the ambiguity set.